stfc/PSyclone/doc/developer_guide/psy_data.rst

     Typically the static ``PREFIX_PSyDataType`` instance can be used to store the module and kernel names if they are required later, or to allocate arrays to store variable data.
+This call is always created, even if no variables are to be provided.

 .. method:: PreDeclareVariable(this, name, value)